 Preparing for labor means more than packing your bag.
 Follow these steps and you’ll have a little peace of mind before you get to the hospital.

-Save yourself time on the big day and
+Pre-register: Save yourself time on the big day and pre-register now!

 A birth plan helps you put in writing what you would like to happen during your birth experience.
 It helps you explore with your doctor what your wishes are for your delivery, pain management and care of your baby.
 It helps the hospital staff know your wishes and improves communication.